Agent Builder - Basic Configuration¶

 When to use

 Configure these settings when creating any new agent.
-This defines your agent's identity and where users can access it.
+This defines your agent's identity, deployment channels, and access controls.

 Overview¶